Zfyant/Zfyant/README.md

 </div>

-**🔧 Tech Stack:** Python, Flask, SQLAlchemy, SQLite, JavaScript
-**🎯 Key Features:**
+> **🎯 Key Features:**
-- **Robust Game Sync:** A powerful CLI command (`sync-games`) with a handler-based strategy pattern to synchronize game data from the Steam API, featuring exponential backoff for rate limiting and resumable syncs.
+> - **Robust Game Sync:** A powerful CLI command (`sync-games`) with a handler-based strategy pattern to synchronize game data from the Steam API, featuring exponential backoff for rate limiting and resumable syncs.
-- **Social Connections:** Users can search for friends, send/manage connection requests, and view their friends list.
+> - **Social Connections:** Users can search for friends, send/manage connection requests, and view their friends list.
-- **Dynamic Dashboard:** An interactive "Game Finder" dashboard to discover games and manage personal lists (Favorited, Liked, Disliked).
+> - **Dynamic Dashboard:** An interactive "Game Finder" dashboard to discover games and manage personal lists (Favorited, Liked, Disliked).
-- **Modular & Secure:** Built with Flask Blueprints, modular front-end files, and CSRF protection for all user actions.
+> - **Modular & Secure:** Built with Flask Blueprints, modular front-end files, and CSRF protection for all user actions.
+>
+> **🔧 Tech Stack:** Python, Flask, SQLAlchemy, SQLite, JavaScript
 **📊 Impact:** Provides a centralized platform for game discovery and social interaction, with a highly resilient data synchronization backend to ensure data integrity.

 ---